denoland/docs/runtime/manual/tools/task_runner.md

 # `deno task`

-`deno task` provides a cross platform way to define and execute custom commands specific to a codebase.
+`deno task` provides a cross-platform way to define and execute custom commands specific to a codebase.

 To get started, define your commands in your codebase's